Snemurmu/MiniStore/README.md

 <p>Sales </p>

 Admin, to SELECT, INSERT, UPDATE and DELETE any of the products and their amount listed in the table.
-This class should use GridView to show all the records in the database and will help the coordinator to know the inventory as well as update when requires.
+This class uses GridView to show all the records in the database and will help the coordinator to know the inventory as well as update when requires.